Got questions? We have answers!

 I prefer classes that are in-person/on-campus.
 Do you offer that?

-- The Introduction to Trauma is provided in-person/on-campus during the fall semester (Also offered entirely online during the fall semester).
+- TRMA 632 The Introduction to Trauma is provided in-person/on-campus during the spring semester only.
+(It is also offered entirely online during the fall semester.)

-- CMHC 635 Advanced Trauma-Focused Assessment & Intervention is offered in a hybrid version, including three days on campus followed by seven weeks online (Also offered entirely online during the spring semester).
+- TRMA 635 Advanced Trauma-Focused Assessment & Intervention is offered in a hybrid version, including three days on campus followed by seven weeks online (Also offered entirely online during the spring semester).

 Who is my advisor for the Trauma Certificate?